-The trips are in no particular order; each offers something unique so I hope you'll find something to transport you.
 We're always here to discuss plans and we'd love to help you make them a reality.
 Give us a call or drop in to see us to look at maps over a cup of coffee whenever you're ready.
-In the mean time, here's to a year of great escapes.
+In the meantime, here's to many more great escapes.